Characterising blenders via covering relations and cone conditions: Introduction

+\end{definition} Intuitively, a blender is a hyperbolic set with a stable (or unstable) manifold that `behaves' as a higher-dimensional set than is expected from the underlying splitting.

+\mymarginpar{\hyperlink{issue:objectives}{Link back to \ref{issue:objectives}.}}\hypertarget{target:objectives}{} Our main aim is to provide a flexible framework for validating \eqref{eq:key-objective}.
+We remark that there are a number of different but related definitions of blenders (examples include~\cite{Barrientos, MR1381990, bonatti2012AMS, bonatti2012Nonlin, bonatti2005}) in a variety of different contexts.
+We believe that the approach presented in this paper is also applicable to other types of blenders.
+More specifically, in our construction we establish the existence of a compact invariant set, within a prescribed domain, that satisfies property \eqref{eq:key-objective}.
+Our method can then be applied to prove the existence of a specific type of blender if this invariant set satisfies additional conditions required for such a blender (or it is a subset of a larger hyperbolic set satisfying these conditions).

+\mymarginpar{\hyperlink{Plykin}{Link back to \ref{Plykin}.}}\hypertarget{target:Plykin}{} Our aim is that our approach and the associated tools be flexible.
+It is worth noting that some types of blenders, for instance derived from Anosov or Plykin attractors, require very specific underlying dynamics, involving global constructions.
+In contrast, the approach presented in this paper is significantly more flexible, relying only on much weaker local or semi-local conditions.

-We present here a new characterisation of a blender that is based on finding a family of sets in phase space with the property that the image of each such set intersects another set in a `topologically good way'.
+Our method is based on finding a family of sets in phase space with the property that the image of each such set intersects another set in a `topologically good way'.
 This is formalised by the notion of a \emph{covering relation}, as introduced in~\cite{MR2060531} and defined in Section~\ref{sec:prel}.
 While the number of sets in the family may be large, the proof of existence requires assumptions on their images under only one single iteration, which means verification can be done in a local, far more efficient manner, with better control over numerical accuracy.
-More specifically, we consider throughout a diffeomorphism

-with $n \geq 3$ and a family of sets $\{ N_i \}_{i \in I} \subset \mathbb{R}^n$, where $I$ is a finite index set.
-Each of the $N_i$ can be thought of as a box with a well-defined selection of faces defined as the `exit set'.
-We say that $N_i$ \emph{covers} $N_j$, for which we write $N_i \cover{f} N_j$, if the image set $f(N_i)$ `cuts across' $N_j$ in a topologically good way via its exit set; see also already Definition~\ref{def:covering}.
-Figure~\ref{fig:covering} provides an illustration for the case $n = 3$.
-The sketch shows the simplest case where the entry and exit coordinates of the boxes are given by the coordinate axes and the exit coordinate $x$ is one dimensional; furthermore, $f$ preserves these coordinates, that is, the image of a box is also aligned with the coordinate axes.
-In this simple setting $N_i$ is covering $N_j$ when the exit sets of $N_i$ are mapped to the left and to the right of $N_j$ and the image $f(N_i)$ of $N_i$ can intersect the boundary of $N_j$ only at the exit set of $N_j$.